rageworx/ffmpeg4android/README.md

 - Linux with Android NDK build environment (Windows not tested)
 - ${NDK} must be exported in your terminal environmet.
 If not, refer to below section of "Environments".

+## Your first modify
+- Check your linux system: x86 or x86-64.
+-

 ## Modified
 - Changed some NDK reference and bash shell scripts.